 General Partner and Common Limited Partners.
 Pursuant to the terms of our partnership agreement, prior to the Merger, the general partner received a 2% distribution with respect to its general partner economic interest it owned at that time.
 The general partner was also entitled to incentive distributions if the amount we distributed with respect to any quarter exceeded \$0.60 per unit.
 For the first quarter of 2018, the general partner did not receive incentive distributions because the distribution declared was \$0.60 per common unit, which was below the amount necessary to receive incentive distributions.
 Because the Merger was effective prior to the record date for the distribution for the second quarter of 2018, the general partner received no distributions after the first quarter distribution.
 Beginning with the second quarter of 2018, the common limited partners' distribution includes the additional common units issued in exchange for previously outstanding NSH units because the Merger closed prior to the common unit distribution record date for the second quarter of 2018.
 Please refer to Note 4 of the Notes to Consolidated Financial Statements in Item 8.
+"Financial Statements and Supplementary Data" for further discussion of the Merger.
+For a discussion of the incentive distribution targets prior to the Merger, please read Note 20 of the Notes to Consolidated Financial Statements in Item 8.
 "Financial Statements and Supplementary Data."